Handpicked: Off–Grid Retreats in Scotland

 Peanmeanach Bothy—Ardnish Peninsula

 Described as ‘seriously off-grid’, this is the most remote, rustic (and good value) retreat on the list.
-Peanmeanach Bothy can only be reached by a two hour trek, or a boat charter.
+Peanmeanach Bothy can only be reached by a 2.5 hour walk, or a boat charter.
 The ‘luxury’ of this bothy is not the furnishings but something more rare—silence, slowness, beauty and remoteness.

 Features